yogeshmpandey/yogeshmpandey.github.io/_posts/2017-02-02-Kedarkantha-Chronicles.md

 **Day 2: Juda ka Talab**

 We started from Sankri at 8 am sharp.
 From another end of the village, we started ascending uphill.
 Today was an easy 5 km Climb till Juda ka Talab.
 Unlike other treks in which Snow was visible on the top, here it was the starting of the trail itself.
 The views were amazing, everything from trees, leaves, Trail was covered in 6-7 inches of snow.
-We reached Juda-Ka-Talab in the afternoon and this campsite was heaven.
+We reached Juda-Ka-Talab in the afternoon and this campsite was like a vanilla slice of heaven.

 <img src="http://i.imgur.com/dfFtaym.jpg" alt="Indian Flag">